-- The Air Brakes Test must be taken if your vehicle has air brakes, including air over hydraulic brakes.
+- The General Knowledge Test is required to be taken by all applicants.
+This test consists of 50 multiple choice questions. - The Air Brakes Test must be taken if your vehicle has air brakes, including air over hydraulic brakes.
 The test consists of 25 multiple choice questions. - The Combination Vehicles Test is required if you want to drive combination vehicles.
 The test consists of 20 multiple choice questions. - The Passenger Transport Test must be taken by all bus driver applicants.
-The test consists of 20 multiple choice questions.

-- The Double/Triples Test is required if you want to pull double or triple trailers.
-The test consists of 20 multiple choice questions. - The Tank Vehicle Test is required if you want to haul, liquid or liquefied gases in bulk.
+The test consists of 20 multiple choice questions. - The Double/Triples Test is required if you want to pull double or triple trailers.
+This test consists of 20 multiple choice questions. - The Tank Vehicle Test is required if you want to haul liquid or gaseous materials in a tank or tanks having an individual rated capacity of more than 119 gallons and an aggregate rated capacity of 1,000 gallons or more that is either permanently or temporarily attached to the vehicle or chassis.
 The test consists of 20 multiple choice questions. - The Hazardous Materials Test is required if you want to haul hazardous materials or waste that is required to be placarded as defined in 49 CFR 383.5.
 In order to obtain this endorsement, you are also required to pass a Transportation Security Administration (TSA) background check and show proof of citizenship or permanent residency.
 The test consists of 30 multiple choice questions. - The School Bus Test is required by all school bus drivers.
 The test consists of 20 multiple choice questions.